ramirogm/balena-radio/README.md

 # finradio

-With this app plus a Raspberry Pi and a RTL-SDR dobgle you can build a Radio Receiver to listen to FM Radio.
+With this app plus a Raspberry Pi and a [RTL-SDR](https://www.rtl-sdr.com/) compatible USB dongle you can build a Radio Receiver to listen to FM Radio.

 This app is the software side of FinRadio, a radio tuner with rotary knobs used to change the tuning frequency and output volume, and a small display that shows the current frequency.

-As a minimum you need a Raspberry Pi + a SDR dongle, and you can use the keyboard to change the tuning frequency and output volume.
+As a minimum you need a Raspberry Pi + a SDR (Software-Defined Radio) dongle, speakers, and a keyboar to use to to change the tuning frequency and output volume.

 This project was done during the balenaLabs residency program.
 You can see more details in [the forum post I kept during the project](https://forums.balena.io/t/finradio-a-balenalabs-residency-project/354030/17)